feraliscatus/VxAfee/README.md

 # VxAfee
-## A hypothetical, open source, DIY-able personalized peptide vaccine design against 2019-nCoV.
+## An open source, DIY-able personalized peptide vaccine design against 2019-nCoV.
 It might be interesting to test this in-vitro against a cell culture to determine what type of response there is using an ELISPOT assay.

 ## Disclaimer:
 Although it is believed peptide vaccines should be safer when produced correctly than traditional vaccines, synthesizing and using your own vaccine can be deadly or worse if you make a mistake.
 This design is intended for experienced companies, scientists, or organizations to implement with adequate resources and testing facilities.